OpenLineage/OpenLineage/integration/airflow/README.md

 OPENLINEAGE_EXTRACTORS=full.path.to.ExtractorClass;full.path.to.AnotherExtractorClass
 ```

-Second one - working in Airflow 1.10.x only - is to register all additional operator-extractor pairings by
-providing `lineage_custom_extractors` argument in `openlineage.airflow.DAG`.

 #### Great Expectations

 Great Expectations integration works by providing OpenLineageValidationAction.
 You need to include it into your `action_list` in `great_expectations.yml`.